vjcitn/AnvBiocFHIR/README.md

 ## Using the SMART FHIR client infrastructure with R

+### Impromptu creation and use of SMART FHIRClient -- note FIXME

 We use the docker container `vjcitn/anvbiocfhir:0.0.2`.

 To generate `"1000g-high-coverage-2019"`, we can use